SFDO-Tooling/Snowfakery/docs/index.md

   --continuation-file FILENAME    Continue generating a dataset where
                                   'continuation-file' left off

+  --plugin-option EVAL_ARG...
+Option to send to a plugin in a format like
+                                  'OptName OptValue'.
+Specify multiple times
+                                  if needed.

   --load-declarations FILE        Declarations to mix into the generated
                                   mapping file